ibm-cloud-docs/Db2onCloud/br.md

 {: #br_backup}

 For paid plans, encrypted backups of the database are done daily.
 A daily backup is kept for each of the last 14 days.

+**All paid plans make use of Cross-Regional IBM Cloud Object Storage (COS) to keep backups offsite.**
 {: shortdesc}

 The following is an example of the manual backup operation in the web console UI: